 Outside of Hue, there are many important monuments of the last kings of the Nguyen Dynasty – the final Vietnamese feudal dynasty.
 These monuments were built under the direction of the kings themselves while they were still in their positions.
 Therefore, each of them has distinctive features that were carefully designed and conducted to show the power and taste of each king.
 They are not only the burial location but also the places for the kings’ getaway.

-Besides the Complex, Hue still has a long list of historical and cultural relics waiting to discover.
-Take a look at our blog for 8 Best Things to Do in Hue.
+Besides the Complex, Hue still has a long list of historical and cultural relics waiting to be discovered.
+Look at our blog for 8 Best Things to Do in Hue.

 Location: Hoi An City, Quang Nam Province

 Entrance fee: VND 120,000/person (access to all streets, activities, a night market, and sightseeing 5 attractions – valid during the whole stay and only 24 hours in case of visiting attractions or free if you are walking around without going inside the ancient houses)

 Located just 45 minutes away from Da Nang, Hoi An Ancient Town is one of the rare UNESCO World Heritages in Vietnam that is well-preserved.

 Sitting near the mouth of the Thu Bon River, Hoi An is where you can escape from the busy urban life and enjoy the peaceful ancient atmosphere.
 You will have the chance to travel back in time while walking through the narrow paths, visiting hundred-year-old pagodas, antique houses with mustard walls, reddish-brown tile roofs, and colorful lanterns.
 The roads and buildings are set up like a chessboard, so it will take a while to explore every corner.

 A peaceful corner of Hoi An